 Retrieving an item from a P-trap requires some prowess with tools.
 If you have any doubts about your ability to take apart a few pieces of the plumbing under your sink and reassemble them, contact a plumber for help.

-Reattach the trap to your piping.
-Take care not to overtighten the compression nuts.
+- Reattach the trap to your piping.
+Be careful not to over-tighten the compression nuts.

 If all else fails, there’s no shame in calling a plumber to help you retrieve your lost item.
 Our family-owned plumbing company has been in business since 1959, and trust us, we’ve seen it all.
-If you need a plumber in Shreveport, Bossier City, contact our team today online or call us at (318) 771-7551.
+If you need drain & sewer services in Shreveport, contact our team today online or call us at 318-731-9447.